Dispose of High Risk Data

 On your computer

 Before disposing of high-risk data, you must find it.
-At Cornell we use Identity Finder to do this.
+At Cornell we use Spirion to do this.
 See Find high-risk Data on my Computer.
 Identity Finder securely destroys files when you shred them, so using Identity finder is the best choice.